 Everything Under the Sun: The Motown Recordings has been in the works for four years and is dedicated to the memory of Meat Loaf, who unexpectedly passed away earlier this year.
 The collection has been produced by the team of Joe Marchese and Andrew Skurow (The Supremes, Bobby Darin, Blinky) and mastered from the original Motown tapes by Kevin Reeves.

 The deluxe booklet designed by John Sellards features rare and never-before-published images including stunning shots from photographer Jim Hendin (who photographed the cover of Marvin Gaye's What's Going On the same year!) as well as comprehensive liner notes by The Second Disc's Randy Fairman drawing on fresh and insightful interviews with Shaun Murphy and Ralph Terrana.
-It's housed in a deluxe, six-panel digipak.
+It's housed in a six-panel digipak.
 With the release of Everything Under the Sun: The Motown Recordings, rock and roll dreams do, indeed, come through.
 Look for this definitive tribute to two famed Motown alumni at the links below.
 It's available tomorrow from Second Disc Records and Real Gone Music!

 STONEY AND MEATLOAF: